matter-labs/zksync-era/zk_toolbox/README.md

 ### Initializing ZK Chain Created By 3rd Party

-If contracts were deployed by a third party (e.g., MatterLabs), you may need to run the genesis process locally:
+If contracts were deployed by a third party (e.g., MatterLabs) and sent to you as a local copy, you may need to run the genesis process:

 ```bash
 zk_inception chain genesis